 3 ] To accept members into the Nichiren Buddha Hokkeko Society of Vancouver Island.

-Member Experience shared by: Geoffrey Greenwood
+Member Experience shared by: Tina F.

-There being no business arising from last years minutes meeting moved to 12th Annual Report.
+There being no business arising from last years minutes meeting moved to 13th Annual Report.

 Our Community Buddha Society is a faith based Society whose goal is to assist all who seek spiritual sustain-ability and peaceful means in their life.
-This is achieved through weekly Buddha Discovery Services, Meditation Services, Annual Retreats, Study Groups, Life Skills Coaching, Personal Counselling, Hospice work, Home visitations, and local Community service work.
+This is achieved through weekly Buddha Discovery Services, Meditation Services, Annual Retreats, Study Groups, Life Skills Coaching, Personal Counselling, Hospice work, Hospital and Home visitations, local Community service work.

-Jubilee Hospitals in Victoria, BC.
-Our Counselling services are free to all who come to us seeking to awaken to their holistic
+Our Counseling services are free to all who come to us seeking to awaken to their holistic

 BE-ing; for people of all cultures, faiths and backgrounds.
 Our Buddhist goal to free people

 Board of Directors